damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 Adding a new import utility to an open source project?
 UI, tests, back-end all in place?
 Awesome!
 In one commit?
 Not awesome.

 You probably mean well, Rebaser.
-You write beatiful code and you know some git-fu.
+You write beautiful code and you know some git-fu.
 But remember that with great power comes great responsibility:
 If your feature breaks it'll be more likely to be stripped out in its entirety as a single commit, rather than having someone go through your history to see